 Headlines about the office market often overlook strength elsewhere in commercial real estate.
 Certain CRE sectors continue to perform well — including multifamily, retail, and senior housing.
-It's important to understand diversification and focus in underlying CRE investment strategies.
+It's important to understand diversification.
 In this video, Fortress leaders highlight growth across sectors like multifamily, retail, and senior housing.

 Beyond the headlines: